codeforamerica/lv-trucks-map/doc/api-documentation.md

 * ``website`` (optional) The website for the the vendor.
 The front-end will attach ``http://`` to any URL that does not already have it, since the back-end currently does not validate this data entry.
 * ``logo_url`` (optional) A URL to an image of the vendor's logo.
 It is used in an ``img`` tag and is valid as long as the browser is able to reach the location (either as a relative path, absolute path or a full URL).
 If no URL is provided, the front end automatically substitutes a placeholder.
 (ALSO SEE NOTE #2)

 **NOTE:** The actual response will contain many more additional properties that are available from the current back-end administration system, such as ``phone``, ``email``, ``contact_name``, or ``business_license_number``.
 Some of this is extremely handy for other functions, such as administrative tasks.
-For instance, the [daily schedule notification system](https://github.com/codeforamerica/lv-trucks-notifier), an additional supporting component that is built on the API (it actually operates completely independently from the front-end component), relies on the ``email`` field to build its mailing list.
+For instance, the [daily schedule notification system](https://github.com/codeforamerica/lv-trucks-notifier), another component that is built on the API (this is a good example of a component that uses the API but operates completely independently from the front-end component), relies on the ``email`` field to build its mailing list.
 Only the properties currently used by the Food Trucks Map is listed in the sample response above.

 **NOTE #2:** Currently, the image file for ``logo_url`` is not being maintained or stored by the back-end.
 Instead, a work-around / hack is utilized on the front-end.
 This was done to test this functionality before baking it into the data structure utilized on the back-end (which could necessitate building some infrastructure for file upload or basic image editing).
 Since this data is not being provided by the back-end, it is currently stored on the front-end site, with URL data being injected into the response as soon as it is retrieved from the API.
 Work will need to be done on both the front end and back end applications to improve this functionality.